'Fortnite' season five is here and it's taking over the real world

 One of the secrets to its popularity is its low barrier to entry.
 The game is free to play and users can keep playing their same character from console to handheld device to computer.
 Players can express themselves by purchasing skins that change how they look or buy upgrades that earn them bragging rights with friends, who they can talk to, and, of course, taunt, throughout the game via headsets.

 “It's not just kids living in their parents' basements.
-'Fortnite' offers a very cartoonish aesthetic in a casual environment and because of that, it reaches a bigger audience,” Joost van Dreunen, CEO of data analytics firm SuperData, told NBC News.
+'Fortnite' offers a very cartoonish aesthetic in a casual environment and because of that, it reaches a bigger audience,” Joost van Dreunen, CEO of SuperData, which supplied the estimates of the monthly revenues,told NBC News.
+Epic Games, makers of Fornite, didn't respond to a request for comment.

 “Just as picking Pokemon was a form of expression for 14 year olds...
 You get to decide whether you’re a serious sniper or a clown running around in bright pants," he said.